canfielder/DSBA-6190_Proj2/README.md

 The deployed docker container is also found at [Dockerhub](https://hub.docker.com/repository/docker/canfielder/dsba-6190_proj2_docker).

 ## Locust Load Test
 The required files to run a locust load test were also included in this app.
-This was en effort to become more familiar with using locust in lead up to the final DSBA 6190 project.
+This was an effort to become more familiar with using locust in lead up to the final DSBA 6190 project.

 The folloiwng charts were generated when running 100 users at 1 additional user every half second.